ircv3/ircv3-specifications/extensions/resume.md

 Upon connection, clients request the `draft/resume` capability.
 If they receive both this capability and the SASL capability, they can continue attempting to resume their old connection.

-After sending the `NICK` and `USER` commands, clients wishing to resume an old connection send an appropriate `RESUME` command indicating the nickname they wish to take over and how long they've been disconnected for.

-After this, the client performs SASL authentication to prove that the indicated old connection does belong to them.
-If SASL authentication completes successfully, clients are sent the `RESUMED` message and then the regular connection burst (`001`-`005` and all).
+After successfully completing SASL authentication, clients wishing to resume an old connection send an appropriate `RESUME` command indicating the nickname they wish to take over and how long they've been disconnected for.
+If resuming is successful, clients are sent the `RESUMED` message and then connection registration continues, eventually ending in the registration burst (`001`-`005` and all).

-Once the connection burst has been received, the server sends the client channel `JOIN` messages as appropriate (and the usual numerics that are sent on joining a channel), and dispatches the relevant messages and numerics to other clients in related channels.
+Once the registration burst has been received, the server sends the client channel `JOIN` messages as appropriate (and the usual numerics that are sent on joining a channel), and dispatches the relevant messages and numerics to other clients in related channels.
 The new client is also given the user modes that were active on the old client, as appropriate.

 Other clients that have the reconnecting user `MONITOR`'d MUST be sent one `RPL_MONOFFLINE` numeric and one `RPL_MONONLINE` numeric indicating that the user reconnected.
+The timestamps on both these messages, if sent, SHOULD be the current time.

 Upon resuming the connection, servers close the old connection.